m10x/blog/m10x-blog/content/about.md

   name = "m10x"
 +++

-Welcome, my name is Maximilian Hildebrand aka m10x, I'm 23 years old and study computer science @ TU Dortmund.
+Welcome, my name is Maximilian Hildebrand aka m10x, I'm 23 years old and I study computer science @ TU Dortmund.

 My hobby is IT-Security.
 I like to compete at Capture The Flags and I try to do short but understandable Videos and WriteUps.

-I do this as repetiotion and hope that some of you might find them useful!
+I do this as repetition and hope that some of you might find them useful!

 I've spend most my time @ [HackTheBox](https://www.hackthebox.eu/home/users/profile/19366) and achieved the rank Pro Hacker with ~50 Owned Systems.